-And don't forget about Joseph G. Peterson's story collection Twilight of the Idiots, which was released in May.
+And don't forget about Dan Falatko's Updike-esque comedy about Brooklyn gentrification, Condominium, which was released in October.
 Click here for its online headquarters.

 CCLaP is now selling whimsically decorated blank journals, made out of the same material as is used for our original books.
 Visit our Etsy store